 The following is a summary from applicable Idaho Statutes.
-For the full current statute see TITLE 18 CRIMES AND PUNISHMENT: CHAPTER 38 GAMING.
+For the full current statute, see Idaho Code, Title 18, Chapter 38, Gaming.
 For more information, contact the Student Affairs Office or the Caldwell Police Department.

-Gambling defined (Idaho Code 18-3801): "Gambling" means risking any money, credit, deposit or other thing of value for gain contingent in whole or in part upon lot, chance, the operation of a gambling device or the happening or outcome of an event, including a sporting event, the operation of casino gambling including, but not limited to, blackjack, craps, roulette, poker, baccarat or keno, but does not include:
+Gambling Defined (Idaho Code §18-3801): "Gambling" means risking any money, credit, deposit or other thing of value for gain contingent in whole or in part upon lot, chance, the operation of a gambling device or the happening or outcome of an event, including a sporting event, the operation of casino gambling including, but not limited to, blackjack, craps, roulette, poker, baccarat or keno, but does not include:

 - 1. Bona fide contests of skill, speed, strength or endurance in which awards are made only to entrants or the owners of entrants; or - 2.
 Bona fide business transactions which are valid under the law of contracts; or - 3.
-Games that award only additional play; or - 4.
-Merchant promotional contests and drawings conducted incidentally to bona fide nongaming business operations, if prizes are awarded without consideration being charged to participants; - 5.
+Games that award only additional play; or - Merchant promotional contests and drawings conducted incidentally to bona fide nongaming business operations, if prizes are awarded without consideration being charged to participants; or - 5.
 Other acts or transactions now or hereafter expressly authorized by law.

-Gambling prohibited (Idaho Code 18-3802):
+Gambling Prohibited (Idaho Code §18-3802):